 Lighthouse Annual Report

 The Ponce De Leon Inlet Lighthouse Preservation Association strives to accomplish its mission to preserve and disseminate the maritime and social history of the light station in a manner keeping with the highest expectations of its members, supporters, and community.
-The Association produces an annual report at the end of each fiscal year outlining its numerous activities, accomplishments, and ongoing operations.
+The Association produces an annual president's report at the end of each fiscal year outlining its numerous activities, accomplishments, and ongoing operations.

 National Historic Landmark Study